chiqiu23/wetried/README.md

 -   `smith_wbb_data`: dataset of Smith College Women Basketball Games for 2010-2022 season (with exception for the 2019-2020 season that was disrupted by the Covid-19 Pandemic)
+-   `smith_oppwbb_data`: dataset of opponents of Smith College Women Basketball Games for 2010-2022 (with exception for the 2019-2020 season that was disrupted by the Covid-19 Pandemic)

 ## Available functions

--   `TS_percentage()`: calculate TS% or True Shooting Percentage from the Smith WBB dataset.
+-   `TS_percentage()`: calculate TS% or True Shooting Percentage from the Smith WBB dataset
 -   `perform_players()`: compare field goals attempted for two selected players across one season
--   `ast_turnover_ratio()`: calculate the assist to turnover ratio of a player from the Smith WBB dataset.
+-   `ast_turnover_ratio()`: calculate the assist to turnover ratio of a player from the Smith WBB dataset
+-   `offensive_rating()`: calculate the offensive rating of a player from the Smith WBB dataset and Opponents’ of Smith WBB dataset

 ## Example: 2010-2022 Cumulative Statistics for Smith College Women Basketball Game